[Update] Government guidance updated for close contact services in England

-[Updated: March 30] The Government's official guidance for close contact services including beauty salons, spas and therapists, has been updated ahead of the planned April 12 reopening date, with new rules around ventilation and testing.
+Prior to this, the Government's official guidance for close contact services, including beauty salons, spas and therapists, was previously updated on March 30, 2021, ahead of the April 12 reopening date, with new rules around ventilation and testing.

 There are different ways of providing ventilation, including mechanical ventilation using fans and ducts, natural ventilation which relies on passive flow through openings (doors, windows, vents) or a combination of the two.